-- 2.1 Council will approve and publish a programme of Council meetings ("Ordinary Meetings") and committee meetings for the ensuing year. - 2.2 A resolution may be passed at an Ordinary Meeting requiring that:- - (a) any subsequent Ordinary Meeting be held at a different date, time or place; or, - (b) an additional meeting (a "Special Meeting") be held at a specific date, time or place provided in either case that the date proposed is not less than 10 days away from the date of the meeting at which a resolution under this paragraph is carried.
+- 2.1 Council will approve and publish a programme of Council meetings ("Ordinary Meetings") and committee meetings for the ensuing year. - 2.2 A resolution may be passed at an Ordinary Meeting requiring that:- - (a) any subsequent Ordinary Meeting be held at a different date, time or place; or, - (b) an additional meeting (a "Special Meeting") be held at a specific date, time or place by giving not less than 6 days' notice of the proposed date to the Monitoring Officer.
+There will be a presumption against making changes to the agreed timetable of meetings.